moridaffy/devcred-ios/README.md

 - [ ] Caching of remote `infoSource`
 - [ ] Get rid of `Kingfisher`
 - [ ] Add support for fallback local source if no internet connection is available and cache is missing
+- [ ] Add support for presenting DevCred from SwiftUI view using `UIViewControllerRepresentable` wrapper
 - [X] Option to exclude current app from project list

 ## Developer